gjermundgaraba/bjaanes.github.io/_posts/2015-01-31-book-review-soft-skills-the-software-developers-life-manual.md

 ## Productivity

 This is a big one for me.
 I love productivity.
-However I felt like this chapter wasn&#8217;t enough for me.
+However I felt like this chapter wasn't enough for me.
 But that is probably because I have studied this field on my own for a long time.
 That said, John really touches on some extremely important topics like focus and reasons to why you aren’t really productive (and where you are waisting your time).
 It’s a great primer for the productivity beginner/intermediate, while also giving some real techniques that you can apply for yourself.

 ## Financial